Post-Doc in Circuit Neuroscience and Behavior at Center for Brain Research

 Expected starting date: as of January 2023, for up to six years.

-The gross salary is 4.061,50,- Euro (14x year), flexible pending professional experience.
+The gross salary is 4,061 Euro brutto (14x year), flexible pending professional experience.

 The Medical University of Vienna aims to increase the proportion of women, especially in management positions and among scientific staff, and expressly encourages qualified women to apply.
-As one of Europe’s leading academic centers, we offer specific career programs for academic research and teaching.
+As one of Europe’s leading academic centres, we offer specific career programs for academic research and teaching.

-Please send your application including the classification number 2974/22, a letter of motivation, CV, and potential references until 21rst of December 2022 to:
+Please send your application including the classification number 9659/22, a letter of motivation, CV, and potential references until 21rst of December 2022 to: